aimukhin/minfft/README.md

 ### Real DFT
 ![](docs/perf-realdft.svg)

-For the complex and real DFTs, our library performs 1.5-2 times slower than FFTW in most cases.
-It is not surprising, considering the sophistication of FFTW, but quite acceptable, taking into account how much simpler our code is.
-What is surprising, though, is that our library manages to perform comparably or significantly better than FFTW for very big transforms (>65536).
-In this range, our performance matches FFTW for the complex DFT, and exceeds it for the real DFT.
+For the complex DFTs, our library performs slower than FFTW by 1.5-2 times (and even more for the single-precision routines).
+This is not surprising, considering the sophistication of FFTW and lack of vectorization ability for this particular compiler.

-Also note as a curiosity, that our library performs much better than FFTW for very small transforms of sizes 1,2,4.
+Nevertheless, for the real transforms things begin to look better, and our performance approaches to, and sometimes exceeds that of FFTW.
+One can notice two areas where our library performs better - for the very small and very big transforms.

 ### DCT-2
 ![](docs/perf-dct2.svg)